 The main energy source of the Wilhelm Kneitz AG is electricity.
-From 2022, the electricity supply will be switched to 100% green electricity.
-Natural gas, which is required both for heating the premises and for generating compressed air in the company's own compressed air cogeneration plant, will also be converted to 100% green gas from 2022.
-In addition, Wilhelm Kneitz AG has a photovoltaic system for generating its own electricity since 2011.
-In 2021, 405.3 MWh of electricity could be produced, of which 76 % could be used directly in production.
-In total, a share of 6% of the total energy demand could be covered in 2021 by means of self-generated electricity.
+Since this reporting year, electricity purchases have been switched to 100 % green electricity.
+Natural gas, which is required both for heating and for generating compressed air in the company's own compressed air cogeneration plant, was also converted to 100 % green gas at the beginning of 2022.
+In addition, Wilhelm Kneitz AG has had a photovoltaic system for generating its own electricity since 2011.
+In 2022, 437.9 MWh of electricity could be produced, of which 76 % could be used directly in production.
+In total, a share of 6% of the total energy demand could be covered in 2022 by means of self-generated electricity.